danb35/freenas-iocage-caddy/README.md

 ### Test

-You can validate your Caddyfile changes with `service caddy validate`.
+You can validate your Caddyfile changes with `service caddy configtest`.
 To commit the changes gracefully and with zero downtime, use `service caddy reload` instead of `service caddy restart`.

 ## Limitations